careplace-github/internal-apis/README.md

 A develop/integration branch should be kept stable at all times.
 This is important because new branches are created off of this branch, and this branch could eventually go out live on production.
 Continuous integration tools such as Jenkins can be used to help do just that.

-When some changes need to be merged into the develop/integration branch, it is generally a good idea to create a feature/topic branch to work on independently.
+When some changes need to be merged into the develop/integration branch, it is generally a good idea to create a feature/topic branch to work on independently. <br> <br>

+## Branch Naming

+When creating a new feature/bug fix/hot fix branch, respecting the workflow previously explained, use grouping tokens at the beginning of your branch names followed by a small description.

+Choose one of the following tokens to every one of your branch names:
+- feat: feature I'm adding or expanding
+- bug: bug fix or hot fix
+- junk: throwaway branch created to experiment

+When creating a feature branch after the token use the ticket ID of the task (from GitHub Projects Cards).
+If it's a bug branch and theres an issue open use the issue tracker ID.

+Here are two example:
+`feat-22/authentication`\
+`bug-1/payment-information-only-shows-after-refresh`